liujoshua/BridgeDocs/_articles/rest.md

 <div id="toc"></div>

+## Overview

 The Bridge service API can be accessed at [https://webservices.sagebridge.org](https://webservices.sagebridge.org).
-Sessions are always scoped to a specific study, and any call that creates a session (or operates without one, such as a request to reset a password), will require the study identifier be provided as part of the JSON payload.

-Once credentials are submitted to the sign in URL, the system will return a JSON message with a session token.
-This session token should be added as a header to every subsequent HTTP request, using the header value Bridge-Session.
+Sessions are always scoped to a specific study, which is provided when a user signs in.
+Once credentials are submitted to the sign in URL, the system will return a JSON user session that includes a `sessionToken` property.
+That session token should be sent with all further requests to the Bridge server using the `Bridge-Session` HTTP header.

 If you have not signed in, all services will return a 401 (forbidden) error response.

-If the user has not agreed to participate in research, services will return a 412 (precondition not met) error response, until the consent API has been used to consent to research.
+If the user has not agreed to participate in research, participant-facing services will return a 412 (precondition not met) error response, until the consent API has been used to consent to research.
+Note that a user can have a session but not be consented to participate in the research of the study.

 If the version of the app making a request has a lower app version than the version supported by your study, services will return 410 (service gone) to indicate the application is obsolete and must be updated.
+This minimum required application version can be set separately for Android and iOS applications.

+### Data formats

 Timestamps are expressed in ISO 8601 format (e.g. 2011-12-03T22:11:34.554Z), using the extended notation, to represent dates, dates and times, or times (separate from a specific day or time zone).

-In the JSON objects described here, the server will always include a "type" property with a unique type value for that kind of object.
-However, these type properties never need to be submitted back to the server, as the server can deduce the JSON object's type from the API endpoint.
+JSON objects returned from the Bridge server will contain a `type` property with a unique type string for that kind fo object.
+This may aid deserialization.
+However, these type properties do not need to be submitted back to the server (the Bridge server can deduce the JSON object's type from the API endpoint).
 Example JSON messages in the documentation show this type property, and including it in your JSON back to the server is harmless.

 ## Roles

-There are some [roles](/#Role) that you must be assigned on the server in order to use many of the administrative APIs on Bridge.
+Many endpoints will return a 403 error (Unauthorized) unless the caller is in one of several administrative [roles](/#Role) (see the REST model documentation).
+By far the most common role is the `developer` role which is required to access most of the configuration and reporting APIs.

 ## Deprecation of services